 Puppy joints are not prepared for the strenuous nature of intense exercise.
 Over-exercise in puppyhood can often result in joint issues and other health problems in adulthood.

 Exercise in adulthood should greatly extend the life expectancy of your dog by reducing obesity and heart-related disease.
+Adult working dogs need at least an hour every morning and afternoon, including either off leash running, agility or training games.

 What Traits Influence A Breed’s Longevity?